|

 Here's an opportunity to see how commas can be used to help your reader

-your meaning.
+understand your meaning.
 Restrictive elements, as you've

-now, restrict the meaning of a sentence.
+probably guessed by now, restrict the meaning of a sentence.
 Consider

-of commas can change the meaning of a sentence.
+how the presence of commas can change the meaning of a sentence.

-people who don't shower often have few friends.
+Boneheads who don't shower often have few friends.

 Ask